Doris (opera)

 Doris is a "comedy opera" in three acts by Alfred Cellier, with a libretto by B. C. Stephenson.
-After the phenomenal success of Cellier and Stephenson's Dorothy (1886), the pair were hoping for another big hit.
+It is a revised version of Cellier's 1875 opera The Tower of London, produced by Henry J. Leslie as a follow-up to the duo's Dorothy (1886), which ran for a record-breaking 931 performances.
 Doris turned out to be only modestly successful.

 It opened at the Lyric Theatre in London on 20 April 1889 and ran for 202 performances and was produced, like Dorothy, by Henry J. Leslie.
 It starred Arthur Williams, Ben Davies, Alice Barnett, Hayden Coffin, Furneaux Cook and John Le Hay.
 The title character was first played by opera and concert singer Annette Albu (1858–1927), a fine singer, but she was not a great comic actress and not considered pretty; after two months, with the show already flagging, Leslie replaced her with his star from Dorothy, Marie Tempest.

-The New York Times review stated: